Augustine Moore (planter): Early and family life

 Moore emigrated from England about 1705 and made a fortune in the tobacco trade.
-Descendants traced their lineage to a Lord Mayor of London and Sir Thomas More, although some disagreement exists.
+Descendants traced their lineage to Sir Thomas More, Lord Chancellor of England, although some disagreement exists.
 He married Mary Gage in England, but she died in childbirth in the Virginia colony in 1713, with mother and child buried at Chelsea.

-In 1715 Moore remarried, to the widow Elizabeth Todd Seaton, who had inherited Toddsbury Plantation in Gloucester County from her father Thomas Todd (1660-1724), and had a dower interest in land in Spotsylvania County as well as a King William County plantation called Romancoke from her first husband, Henry Seaton (1659-1713).
+In 1715 Moore remarried, to the widow Elizabeth Todd Seaton, who had inherited Toddsbury Plantation in Gloucester County from her father Thomas Todd (1660–1724), and had a dower interest in land in Spotsylvania County as well as a King William County plantation called Romancoke from her first husband, Henry Seaton (1659–1713).
 Her mother, Elizabeth Bernard, was the daughter of Col. William Bernard and his wife Lucy Hickerson (widow of Lewis Burwell).
-Elizabeth Seaton Moore's infant son with Henry Seaton, George Seaton (1711-1750) would inherit that property upon reaching legal age.
+Elizabeth Seaton Moore's infant son with Henry Seaton, George Seaton (1711–1750) would inherit that property upon reaching legal age.
 Thus, Augustine Moore raised him at his Chelsea plantation, together with his own children.

 Augustine Moore took care that his children married well, so that his descendants became among the First Families of Virginia.
-His eldest daughter Elizabeth Moore (1716-1779) may have married first Lyonell Lloyd (who died in 1737) before she married Col. James Macon (1721-1768), and their daughters Mary and Elizabeth married Burgesses William Aylett and Bartholomew Dandridge.
+His eldest daughter Elizabeth Moore (1716–1779) may have married first Lyonell Lloyd (who died in 1737) before she married Col. James Macon (1721–1768), and their daughters Mary and Elizabeth married Burgesses William Aylett and Bartholomew Dandridge.
 Augustine Moore's firstborn son, Augustine Moore, may not have married and definitely died before 1760, when his brothers Bernard and Thomas inherited his lands pursuant to the terms of this man's will.
 During this man's lifetime, their sister Lucy (1716- circa 1750) married the influential widower John Robinson.